-The Group's main leases cover warehouses, offices, forklift trucks and other industrial equipment, and vehicles, with the Group owning substantially all its property, plant and equipment.
+The Group owns substantially all its property, plant and equipment.
+The Group's leases mainly cover warehouses, offices, forklift trucks and other industrial equipment, and vehicles.
 They are essentially fixed-rent agreements (possibly with index clauses).

 Lease terms for warehouses and offices vary by country.